-This above filter kernels are further extended in JVET-J0056, e.g. Table 1 presents 15 pre-selected filters which are adaptively selected.

 Clipping is used to limit the amount of filtering.
 A boundary strength of 3 is used to determine tc for both luma and chroma.
 Increase tc offset if QP > 42 and decrease if QP<= 35, used for both luma and chroma.
 Tc is then scaled by 3 for first two samples near the boundary and scaled by 2 for the other samples.

 Long filter can be turned on for respective 4 sample segment.
 Deblocking applied for 4x4 grid for luma.